phamhuynh03/CodeRace-CppPipeline/submit.md

                copy right data to the mirro:
                ``` mirro_regBufferRx[idx] = LIN_Rx3.bufferRx[idx]; ```
                change the stop condition: idx > 0 to idx >= 0
+              put the semicolon at the end of while

       in ```void txHandling(void) ``` function: